 MAR maintains the ability for an issuer to delay the disclosure of inside information so as not to prejudice its legitimate interests provided certain conditions are met.
-What is new is that once an announcement of inside information is finally made, the issuer must notify the FCA that it delayed the announcement and, on making that notification, provide various details including when precisely the decision was made to delay, the name of the person who made the notification and those responsible for the decision to delay its announcement.
+What is new is that once an announcement of inside information is finally made, the issuer must notify the FCA that it delayed the announcement and, on making that notification, provide various details including the date when inside information first existed, the name of the person who made the notification and those responsible for the decision to delay its announcement.

 The FCA has a choice, and consulted3 on, whether to mandate the provision by issuers of further information in all circumstances of delay or only on request, the latter being the approach it favours.
-In any event, the list 4 of information which may be requested is significant and will require issuers to keep detailed records at the inception, and throughout the lifetime of, delayed inside information (and subsequently) in anticipation of such a request potentially being made.
+In any event, the list4 of information which may be requested is significant and will require issuers to keep detailed records at the inception, and throughout the lifetime of, delayed inside information (and subsequently) in anticipation of such a request potentially being made.